astrochili/awesome-defold/README.md

 - [RPG Map Sample](https://github.com/sicher/defold-rpgmap) — An example of creating very large RPG maps.
 - [Tile Raycast](https://github.com/selimanac/defold-tile-raycast) — Ray casting in tiled worlds using DDA algorithm.
 - [Tiled Example](https://github.com/d954mas/defold-tiled-example) — Example of using Tiled as level editor for game.
+- 🌙 [crop-tileset](https://github.com/Klaleus/crop-tileset) — A script that crops a tileset into individual tiles.
+- 🌙 [merge-tileset](https://github.com/Klaleus/merge-tileset) — A script that merges individual tiles into a tileset.

 #### Time